ren11235/Positivity-Planner/README.md

 # 5. Link to API Documentation

-API documentation is provided in the file API-Documentation.md in the Positivity Planner directory.
+API documentation is provided in the [API-Documentation.md](https://github.com/ren11235/Positivity-Planner/API-Documentation.md) file.

 # 6. Link to Project board